glacuesta-gcash/fuse-cfc/readme.md

 ### To-do

+- ✔ Order of tabs (i.e. in spawn) should be guaranteed despite parallel/batch duplication
+- Grouping and subtotaling in summary
 - ✔ Group periods, including last, sum, average
 - ✔ Multirow vars
 - ✔ :col specification in commands (map)